 Quickly attracting admirers across the world, the forward signed for French side Montpellier HSC on a three-year contract in January 2020 and made her bow for the club against Olympique Lyonnais a month later.

 Although that season was later to come to a premature end due to the COVID-19 pandemic, the following campaign saw Fowler hit the ground running in Division 1 Feminine, scoring five goals in 15 games and impressing once again in 2021/22 as Montpellier finished fifth in the league standings.

-On the international scene, the striker has been part of the Matildas’ senior set-up since making her debut for them in July 2018 and to date, has seven goals in 24 appearances for her country.
+On the international scene, the striker has been part of the Matildas’ senior set-up since making her debut for them in July 2018.

 Part of Australia’s squad for the 2019 FIFA Women’s World Cup, she was involved in the postponed 2020 Tokyo Olympic Games where she scored against Great Britain in the quarterfinals, before the Matildas were narrowly beaten by Sweden in last four of the tournament.

 Technically-gifted with great vision and able to play with both feet, Fowler describes herself as a powerful and creative forward, who likes to solve problems as the heart of her side's attacking moves.